jleahred/jle_cpp_tk/README.md

 Dangling pointers | smart pointers and signal slot.
 Please RAII everywhere <br> No arithmetic pointers Invalid iterators | Exception is better than undefined behaviour (even for deterministic false positives, fail fast) Memory leaks | same as previous one
-Infinite loops | reduce loops ussage
+Resource manament |  memory is not the only resource.
+RAII everywhere Infinite loops | reduce loops ussage
 Consuming all resources | _
 Integer zero division | throw an exception